oaqa/suim/README.markdown

 SUIM leverages on Spark resilient distributed dataset (RDD) to run UIMA pipelines distributed across the nodes on a cluster that can be operated on in parallel [1].

-SUIM allows you to run analytical pipelines on the resulting (or intermediate) `CAS`es to execute furhter text analytics or machine learning algorithms.
+SUIM allows you to run analytical pipelines on the resulting (or intermediate) `CAS` to execute furhter text analytics or machine learning algorithms.

 ## Examples